Radware/DP_Health_AWS/README.md

 After making sure script is running as expected, to make sure one lambda will be always up - lambda timeout should be adjusted to 15 minutes.

+in order to support multiple VPCs, create an environment variable valled `VpcId` (case sensitive) with the VPC as the Value.

 ### Detector Lambda CloudWatch Alarms ###
 CloudWatch Alarm is used for setting thresholds on each of the metrics. <br>
 A separate Alarm shloud be created for each metric (it's recomended to set norification to all Alerts).<br>